CloudLabs-Samples/EduLabs/Security-ISV/Azure-WAF/06-Test the application gateway.md

-# 05: Test the application gateway
+# 05: Test the Application Gateway

 ## Overview